HannaKamil/musical_app/README.md

 # musical_app
+Musical app contian:
+- artists can register as normal users and then register

 Front-end part is taken from Homespace theme by Colorlib and transformed into Laravel Blade and assets.
 Admin part is fully generated with QuickAdminPanel.